← Back to Library

 In short, a KV cache stores intermediate key (K) and value (V) computations for reuse during inference (after training), which results in a substantial speed-up when generating text.
 The downside of a KV cache is that it adds more complexity to the code, increases memory requirements (the main reason I initially didn't include it in the book), and can't be used during training.
 However, the inference speed-ups are often well worth the trade-offs in code complexity and memory when using LLMs in production.

-What Is a KV Cache?
+What Is a KV Cache?.

 Imagine the LLM is generating some text.
 Concretely, suppose the LLM is given the following prompt: "Time".
 As you may already know, LLMs generate one word (or token) at a time, and the two following text generation steps may look as illustrated in the figure below: